yzdemo/pj10-test/README.md

 Student user can only access the calendar process for themselves.
 They will not be able to control, nor be able to access, the calendar process for other student users.

 #### Permissions
 - Uploading (PDF, Text, PNG)
 - Calendar Generation

 ## Dependencies

-TODO: List which libraries / add-ons you added to the project, and the purpose each of those add-ons serves in your app.
 - googleapis: google calendar access
 - next: next.js framework
 - next-auth: sign-in process